Revlin/SimEdit/README.txt

 H		- Show/Hide Help screen w/list of key commands

 SPACE		- Mark/Draw on main canvas
 ENTER

 Num 0...9	- Changethe tone (darkness) of current color.
 		1 to 9 is darkest to lightest; 0 resets to original

 +/-		- Increase/Decrease the size of the drawing mark (up to 32 pixels wide)

-N/B 	- Next/Previous portion of skin In skin mode (head, upper, lower)

 O		- Open file or initiate a New file with the given name
 	   To open, the file must be placed in the appropriate folder ( i.e. './data/skin', './data/uv', etc.)